FICTURE7/uberstrok/README.md

 ## UberStrok
-A shitty UberStrike back-end implementation intended for educational purposes.
+An effort to write shitty UberStrike back-end implementation intended for educational purposes.
+It was made mainly because [dropshot](https://www.github.com/festivaldev/dropshot) seem to be inactive.

 ### Building
 Requires python for the post build events and things.